lucidogmum/COMM2651DigitalWritingNotes/README.md

 On the example digital writing folio click on the "README.md".
 You should see a button that looks like "<>" just above the content.
 Select that button to see the formatting on the page.
 You can follow this technique for all the pages if you need to see the formatting used.
 Also read the reference for [basic writing and formatting syntax on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-Edit the `swift-reflections.md` page you just created jot down a few thoughts on the following questions.
+Edit the -swift-reflections- page you just created jot down a few thoughts on the following questions.

 ### Swift Reflection: Your Writing